EU border force Frontex implicated in migrant abuse | DW | 05.08.2019

 According to research by the Returns Network, not only have Frontex guards tolerated violence against displaced people by their national counterparts on the EU's external border, they have often treated refugees inhumanely themselves.

-Citing Frontex documents, the Network reported that national guards used nightsticks and pepper spray to subdue displaced people and used dogs to chase them through forests.
-The border guards in Greece, Bulgaria and Hungary are especially brutal, the Network found.
+Citing Frontex documents, the Network reported that national guards used nightsticks and pepper spray to subdue displaced people, and dogs to chase them through forests.
+The border guards in Greece, Bulgaria and Hungary were especially brutal, the Network found.
 Rather than pulling its own agents from collaborations with national border forces, Frontex simply closed the cases.

 Read more: Building walls to keep climate refugees out